 Why does my ice maker smell bad?

 Your ice maker smells bad because standing water inside creates a perfect home for bacteria and mold, which produce bad odors that get trapped in your ice cubes.
 Most of my readers are using a countertop ice maker, and not all countertop units have the self-cleaning feature.
 As a result, water tends to stay firm inside the ice maker.
+At least remember to drain your ice maker whenever you want to turn off the appliance.

 It could be affected by the mineral deposits, especially in the areas with hard water.
 These mineral deposits create irregular surfaces where bacteria can attach and hide from casual cleaning attempts.
-The interaction between minerals and organic materials sometimes produces hydrogen sulfide gas—responsible for the distinctive “rotten egg” smell some ice makers develop over time.
+The interaction between minerals and organic materials sometimes produces hydrogen sulfide gasβresponsible for the distinctive “rotten egg” smell some ice makers develop over time.

 Undercounter ice makers has better drainage system, which can eliminate the residual water inside the ice maker.
 These appliances are also made mainly for businesses, which need ice constantly, so there will be less water residual inside the storage.
 Still, make sure you clean ice maker regularly, to help avoid the bacteria growth inside the ice storage.